DFHack/dfhack/docs/plugins/stockpiles.rst

     Imports a player-exported settings file named ``plants``, or the library ``plants`` settings file if a player-exported file by that name doesn't exist.
+``stockpiles import -m enable plants``
+    Enables plants in the selected stockpile.
+``stockpiles import -m disable category_food -f tallow``
+    Disables all tallow in the selected food stockpile.
 ``stockpiles export mysettings``
     Export the settings for the currently selected stockpile to a file named ``dfhack-config/stockpiles/mysettings.dfstock``.
+``stockpiles export mysettings -i categories,types``
+    Export the stockpile category and item settings, but ignore the container and general settings.
+This allows you to import the configuration later without touching the container and general settings of the target stockpile.

 Options
 -------